SierraWireless/m3da-server/README.md

 You can start connecting your M3DA client on the TCP port 44900 (IANA official port for M3DA).

-REST API
+REST READ API
 --------

-You can see all the received data for a given client using the following URL : http://127.0.0.1:8080/data/{client identifier}
+You can see all the received data for a given client by GETing the URL : http://127.0.0.1:8080/data/{client identifier}

 The client identifier is the value of "agent.config.agent.deviceId" in your mihini installation.